Lady Isobel Alice Adelaide Kerr

 F, #11440, b.
 16 December 1774, d.
 16 June 1835

-Lady Caroline Elizabeth Villiers was born on 16 December 1774.1 She was the daughter of George Bussy Villiers, 4th Earl of Jersey and Frances Twysden.1 She married, firstly, Field Marshal Sir Henry William Paget, 1st Marquess of Anglesey, son of Sir Henry Paget, 1st Earl of Uxbridge and Jane Champagné, on 25 July 1795 at Grosvenor Square, Mayfair, London, England.1 She and Field Marshal Sir Henry William Paget, 1st Marquess of Anglesey were divorced in 1810 in the Scots Courts, at her suit.1 She married, secondly, Sir George William Campbell, 6th Duke of Argyll, son of Field Marshal John Campbell, 5th Duke of Argyll and Elizabeth Gunning, Baroness Hamilton of Hameldon, on 29 November 1810 at Edinburgh, Midlothian, Scotland.2 She died on 16 June 1835 at age 60.1 She was buried at Kensal Green.
+Lady Caroline Elizabeth Villiers was born on 16 December 1774.1 She was the daughter of George Bussy Villiers, 4th Earl of the Island of Jersey and Frances Twysden.1 She married, firstly, Field Marshal Henry William Paget, 1st Marquess of Anglesey, son of Henry Paget, 1st Earl of Uxbridge and Jane Champagné, on 25 July 1795 at Grosvenor Square, Mayfair, London, EnglandG.1 She and Field Marshal Henry William Paget, 1st Marquess of Anglesey were divorced in 1810 in the Scots Courts, at her suit.1 She married, secondly, Sir George William Campbell, 6th Duke of Argyll, son of Field Marshal John Campbell, 5th Duke of Argyll and Elizabeth Gunning, Baroness Hamilton of Hameldon, on 29 November 1810 at Edinburgh, Midlothian, ScotlandG.3 She died on 16 June 1835 at age 60.1 She was buried at Kensal Green Cemetery, London, EnglandG.

 From 25 July 1795, her married name became Paget.
-As a result of her marriage, Lady Caroline Elizabeth Villiers was styled as Duchess of Argyll on 29 November 1810.
+After her marriage, Lady Caroline Elizabeth Villiers was styled as Duchess of Argyll on 29 November 1810.
 From 29 November 1810, her married name became Campbell.

-Children of Lady Caroline Elizabeth Villiers and Field Marshal Sir Henry William Paget, 1st Marquess of Anglesey
+Children of Lady Caroline Elizabeth Villiers and Field Marshal Henry William Paget, 1st Marquess of Anglesey

 Citations